 Discuss: Give groups a minute to brainstorm the types of apps they expect to find.
 Ask them to share out their thoughts.
 Use this opportunity to expand the scope of solutions they look for.
 Ideally hearing other groups thoughts will provide new ideas.

-Review: Remind the class they are still in the Define phase of their project.
-Their goal today is to find and analyze other apps in their topic area.
+Review: Remind the class their goal today is to find and analyze other apps in their topic area.
 They should work within their teams to continue thinking about their target user group and to move towards consensus as to the type of app they want to make.
 They should not be planning out what the individual screens of their app will look like.
-That will happen during the next phase - Prepare.
+That will happen during the next phase.